maxto/ubique/doc/probdistr/jbtest.md

-### jbtest
+### jbtest(x)

 Jarque-Bera test

 #### Description

-A test decition for the null hypothesis that the datain array X comes from a normal distribution with an unknown mean and variance
+A test decition for the null hypothesis that the data
+in array X comes from a normal distribution with an unknown mean and variance

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------